 It’s that time of year again, when people bust out their best holiday treats.
 You may or may not know that I am not much of a baker but a few year’s ago my friend Susan shared with me the magical ways of the sugar cookie, and I was hooked.

 Every time I share a photo on Instagram, I get asked for the recipe and while I’ve posted about it before, I’m sharing it again today in the spirit of Christmas cookies.

 The recipe I’m sharing today originated from Sara Fehling, who shared it with Susan, who passed it along to me!
 I am literally no baker but this recipe makes it seem like maybe I am.

 The original post (with a few updates!) is below!

 (I got the adorable Christmas bulb cutter here.)

 I know what you’re thinking.
 They are the very essence of cookie perfection.
 How could a self-proclaimed non-baker like myself achieve such a high level of excellence?
 Two things.
-First, Susan’s killer recipe and loving guidance, and second, a little life-changing gadget called The Cookie Thing.
+First, a great recipe, and second, a little life-changing gadget called The Cookie Thing.

 The Cookie Thing has one purpose: to help you roll out perfectly even dough in the thickness of your choosing.
 That’s it.
-Susan simply uses 5/16″ dowels from the craft store to achieve the same end.
+You can also use 5/16″ dowels from the craft store to achieve the same end.
 True, they are much cheaper than The Cookie Thing, but some of us are suckers for a well-designed product.
-Either way, you roll out dough kind of like this:

 Note: I used the second smallest of the slats to make my cookies.
 I always think I should go up to the next depth of slat.
 But nope, it’s that second to narrowest slat that works like a charm.
 It measures 4/16, for those who are curious.